gourshete/gourshete.github.io/_posts/2019-11-28-sidekiq-by-example.markdown

 <br>

 ### Create new Rails Project
-We will create a new rails project
+We will create a new rails project named `sidekiq-example`

 <img src="{{ '/assets/img/SS-sidekiq-new-project.png' | prepend: site.baseurl }}" alt="">